jaykay04/Near_Real_Time_Analytics_Using_Azure_Synapse_Link_For_CosmosDB/README.md

 The first step was to create the CosmosDB database with a container to receive the data from the devices and activate *Synapse Link* so that the analytical store can also be created which takes in replicated data from the transactional store.

-We then create a Link Service in Azure Synapse to enable serverless SQL pool and spark pool have access to the data cosmosdb.
+We then create a Link Service in Azure Synapse to enable serverless SQL pool and spark pool have access to the data in cosmosdb.